-The touch screen capability of the rear Monitor allows you to tap the screen to focus on the subject or desired part of the scene (Touch AF), or to both focus and release the shutter (Touch shutter/AF).
+The touch screen capability of the rear Monitor allows you to tap the screen to just focus on the subject or desired part of the scene (Touch AF), to both focus and release the shutter (Touch shutter/touch AF), or to merely position the focus point but not focus or release the shutter (Position focus point).
 Or you can turn this feature off.
 To enable this feature, tap the Touch Shutter icon, located on the left side of the Live View screen.
 Tap it repeatedly to choose your desired setting (see Figure 5.3).
-If Touch shutter/AF is enabled, touching the screen will position the AF Point and focus at that area, and removing your finger will release the shutter.
+If Touch shutter/touch AF is enabled, touching the screen will position the AF Point and focus at that area, and removing your finger will release the shutter.
 The Touch AF setting will simply select the area of focus and will autofocus when you touch the screen, but will not release the shutter.
+The Position focus point setting will select a focus point, but will not focus or capture the image, you will need to use the Shutter Button or AF-ON Button to focus, and press the Shutter Button to capture the image.
 The Off setting will disable this feature.

 Figure 5.3 - Repeatedly tap the Touch Shutter icon (on the left side of the screen) to enable its different options.
-Left: Here it is being set for "Touch Shutter/AF: On", which will enable you to tap the screen to focus and release the shutter.
-Right: The "Touch AF: On" setting will allow you to focus by tapping the screen, but the shutter will not be released.
+Left: Here it is being set for "Touch shutter/touch AF", which will enable you to tap the screen to focus and release the shutter.
+Right: The "Touch AF" setting will allow you to focus by tapping the screen, but the shutter will not be released.
+The "Position focus point" option will merely locate the AF Point, but will not focus or release the shutter.

 You can use the Touch Shutter with the various AF-Area Modes, to locate the AF Point or area, select the desired face, or select the desired subject for tracking.
-If Touch shutter/AF is in use, you can still use the Shutter Button to take the image, and you will need to use the Shutter Button if you are using one of the Continuous Release Modes, as the Touch Shutter will only take one image.
+To select a face or eyes, first set the AF-Area Mode for Wide-area AF (L-people) or (L-animals), or for Auto-area AF (people) or (animals).
+Then when you touch the Monitor to focus, the camera will focus on the face or eye closest to that point.
+If Touch shutter/touch AF is in use, you can still use the Shutter Button to take the image, and you will need to use the Shutter Button if you are using one of the Continuous Release Modes, as the Touch Shutter will only take one image.